apiman/apiman/README.md

 ## 🔎 Developer Portal

 Apiman also comes with a skinnable developer portal which you can let external developers sign up to your APIs in a streamlined API marketplace experience.

-Currently the [Apiman Developer Portal](https://github.com/apiman/apiman-developer-portal) lives in a separate repository.

 ## 🙋 Looking for support?